 Comparison between Superside and Teamtown

-While Teamtown offers subscription plans on a month-to-month basis, Superside requires customers to commit to a year upfront.
-This can make it difficult for companies that don’t want to be locked into any lengthy contracts or don’t have the budget to put up for a yearly commitment.
+Contract flexibility: Teamtown offers subscription plans on a month-to-month basis.
+Superside requires an annual commitment upfront, which means even their lowest tier is a $120,000 decision before you've seen a single deliverable.
+For companies that don't want to be locked into lengthy contracts or don't have the budget for a yearly commitment, this is often the dealbreaker.

 Alternative 2: Designjoy